10 Incredible Hidden Rooms

 Secret Rooms in Houses: Cape Cod Cave

+Cape Cod homes are warm and cozy, but they do have a certain amount of partially usable space on the top floor.
+Or at least, partially usable for a full-size adult.
+Children often love having a kid-sized nook for reading, playing or fort-building.
 So stop looking at that Cape Cod storage space as just one additional spot that needs to be insulated and turn it into a tiny hidden room for play!

 Hidden by a Natural Doorway

+A hidden room doesn't have to be indoors.
+An outdoor area or breezeway can be combined with a large water feature to create a room hidden behind a waterfall or vine growth.
 Using natural features to hide a room or doorway creates a sense of wonder and whimsy, turning your yard into a fairyland garden.
 And a thick covering of leafy vines that drape down over a wall can easily obscure a doorway to a side room, a shed or a garage.
 An equally effective method is to build a garden archway that droops long vines over the doorway.
 And for those with a bigger budget and larger yard space, a robust water feature can tumble over the frame of a doorway.
 With carefully selected and angled accent lights, this will create an obscuring curtain of water.

 Secret Rooms in Houses: Hidden Room Wine Cellar

+The entrance to a spiral staircase can be placed in a surprising number of locations, including beneath the floor of one of your first-floor rooms.
+A narrow spiral staircase can provide access to shelves that hold hundreds of wine bottles or similar sized objects.
 Entryways can be built to blend in with the flooring, or can be covered with a throw rug which is easily pulled away to allow access to your private wine cellar.
-And as a bonus, the limited depth means you don’t have to worry about repairing broken spindles or adjusting loose handrails, like on many spiral stairwells.
+And as a bonus, the limited depth means you don't have to worry about repairing broken spindles or adjusting loose handrails, like on many spiral stairwells.

 Garage Bay Bat Cave

-This project goes way beyond a simple garage door tune-up, but it demonstrates that with creative thinking and careful planning, the sky’s the limit when it comes to hidden rooms.
+Hiding a room is one thing, but how do you hide an entire garage?
+This clever project maintains the historic appearance of this beautiful Victorian home, while still providing off-street parking.
+This project goes way beyond a simple garage door tune-up, but it demonstrates that with creative thinking and careful planning, the sky's the limit when it comes to hidden rooms.

 Hiding Unfinished Space: How to Create a Secret Room in Your House

+Finishing a basement is a fantastic and affordable way to add living space to your home.
+But sometimes it's a good idea to leave a portion of the basement unfinished.
+Whether it's because you want to keep some storage, maintain mechanical access to the next floor, or leave space around items such as the furnace or water heater.
+You can opt to only finish part of the basement.
+But then you'll be faced with the dilemma of how to hide the less attractive unfinished area when you've beautified the rest of the space.
 An unfinished hidden room provides the best of both worlds.
 Enjoy the comfort of your finished basement, while maintaining an unfinished area for storage or for messier chores such as laundry or pet baths.
-And with a secret entrance, you won’t even have to think about those tasks once they’re done.
+And with a secret entrance, you won't even have to think about those tasks once they're done.

 Escapes for Kids

+Children's stories are full of secret passages and portals to other worlds.
+Capture some of this same magic with a creative entrance to a hidden room that they can play in.
+After all, as any fan of C.S.
+Lewis' Narnia stories can tell you, wardrobes aren't always just for organizing your clothes.
 With a secret entrance, even the simplest of playrooms is transformed to a magical escape, and kids will love the feeling of having their own special place.
-There’s a secret entrance that applies to almost every fictional world, from Doctor Who’s police box to Superman’s telephone booth.
+There's a secret entrance that applies to almost every fictional world, from Doctor Who's police box to Superman's telephone booth.
 These are the kinds of stories that kids of all ages love to escape to, and a hidden room makes the dream a reality.

 How to Hide a Door: With a Nod and a Wink